With a harness of elastic

 - Inverted on The Big Bang Theory when Priya has Leonard get contact lenses, but Leonard hates wearing them because he can't see as well with them in and keeps bumping into things.
-Also a subversion when Penny gets a pair of nerd glasses to look sexy-smart for Leonard.
+There's also a subversion in another episode, when Penny gets a pair of nerd glasses to look sexy-smart for Leonard.

 - Happened to Tony of Men Behaving Badly, one of the cases where contact lenses allowed a Snap Back (but the glasses show up again as part of his new nerdy image in the last episode)

-- Mary in Little House on the Prairie.
+- Little House on the Prairie had two of these:

-- Smallville did this in a season three episode with Clark who was recovering from being briefly blind.
-It also functions as Mythology Gag given Clark's famous disguise.
+- Smallville did this in a season 3 episode with Clark who was recovering from being briefly blind.
+It also functions as a Mythology Gag given Clark's famous disguise.

 - For Better or for Worse did this with both Liz and Elly.
-Since it was an arc-based strip, they eventually adapted to it, and Liz doesn't need them anymore, but early on, a few jokes were based around them.
-In particular, Elly squinting and holding the menu at arm's length in a restaurant, looking very peculiar.
-Michael asks why she just doesn't put her glasses on...and John says she thinks they make her look silly.
+Since it was an arc-based strip, they eventually adapted to it, and Liz doesn't need them anymore, but at the time, a few jokes were based around them.
+In particular, Elly squinting and holding the menu at arm's length in a restaurant looks very peculiar.
+Michael asks why she just doesn't put her glasses on... and John says she thinks they make her look silly.